The Design of Everyday Things: a Review

 About the Design of Everyday Things

 In theory, Don Norman says, everything we use has a set of rules that apply to the use of that given object.
-The Design of Everyday Things explores these rules and gives you a great insight into the world of user experience and how you can apply these guidelines to your UX design work.
+The Design of Everyday Things explores these rules and gives you a great insight into the world of user experience.

 The Design of Everyday Things Summary

-As Don Norman said in the video above you have to keep a number of guidelines in mind when designing something.
-He calls these the seven basic principles of design.
+As Don Norman said in the video above, you have to keep several guidelines in mind when designing something.
+This applies to design in general but also to your work as a UX designer.

-You will need to cover these principles if you want to design something that is easy-to-use, delightful, and beneficial to the user.
 The Design of Everyday Things provides examples and theories on each of these principles to help you out.
 Looking at a random object you use every day will never be the same!

 Especially affordances are one to keep in mind.
-Don Norman is credited for applying the term (as previously introduced by James Gibson) to design.
-Affordances are ways of showing the user how an object can be used.
-The Design of Everyday Things discusses doors and door handles at length.
+Don Norman is credited for applying the term (as previously introduced by James Gibson) to UX design.
+Affordances are ways of showing the user how they can use an object.

+For example, the Design of Everyday Things discusses doors and door handles at length.
 The Norman Door is a famous term known by many UX designers.
-The book discusses how doors are very hard to use.

-As a UX designer, you design with the user in mind.
-You design solutions, platforms, and applications that benefit the user’s wants and needs.
-We call this user-centered design.
-Don Norman came up with this way of designing before he wrote The Design of Everyday Things but the term only gained traction after the release of this book.
+Don Norman came up with this way of designing before he wrote The Design of Everyday Things, but the term only gained traction after the release of this book.

 Takeaways

-Keep the seven basic principles of design in mind the next time you design something.
+Keep the seven fundamental principles of design in mind the next time you design something.
 Accessibility, usability, and usefulness are more important than making your designs look shiny.
 The book talks a lot about how you can apply these principles to your day-to-day work.

 Here are a few great examples of the lessons and takeaways you might get from The Design of Everyday Things.